Commercial renovations: office prices

 If you’re taking on large-scale changes, it’s likely you’re considering hiring an architect or contractor.
 Outsourcing work will cost between 20-25% of your budget.

-For example, if you’ve set aside $100,000 for your office renovation, set aside at least $25,000 for paying your architect or contractors.
-Working with a professional is always recommended, as this will allow you to avoid here missteps or major renovation issues.
+For example, if you have a $100,000 budget for your office renovation, set aside at least $25,000 for paying your architect or contractors.
+Working with a professional is always recommended, as this will allow you to avoid missteps or major renovation issues.
 Not only this, but almost every renovation project will require a permit.
 In the majority of cases, an architect or contractor can help you to apply for permits, understanding local and municipal building codes and help you to avoid getting into trouble with the law.

 Electricity and lighting